Marcos André

-Marcos André de Sousa Mendonça (born 20 October 1996), known as Marcos André, is a Brazilian professional footballer who plays as a striker for Spanish club Real Valladolid.
+Marcos André de Sousa Mendonça (born 20 October 1996), known as Marcos André, is a Brazilian professional footballer who plays as a forward for Saudi club Al-Najma SC, on loan from Spanish club Real Valladolid.

-Club career
+Career

 Celta

 Born in São Luís but raised in Coroatá in the state of Maranhão, Marcos André represented Sobradinho, Araguaína and Guaratinguetá as a youth.
 In March 2015, he went on a trial at La Liga side RC Celta de Vigo, signing a two-year contract in July and being initially assigned to the reserves.

 In October 2015, Marcos André was loaned to Tercera División side SD Órdenes until the end of the season.
 The following 31 August, he moved to fellow fourth division side UD Logroñés B also in a temporary deal; during the campaign, he also featured regularly for the main squad in Segunda División B.

 On 17 July 2017, Marcos André's loan was renewed for two years, now definitely assigned to the first team.
 He was a regular starter for the club, scoring 11 goals in 2017–18 and ten goals in 2018–19 as the club missed out promotion in the play-offs.